natalieytan/hometime-android/README.md

 * When the ListAdapter is passed the DiffUtil callback, able to get nice animations & efficient updates to the recyclerView for free (rather than re-rendering the entire list via notifyDataSetChanged)

 ### Coroutines
-* Used this as a chance to experiment with Corotuines
+* Used this as a chance to experiment with corotuines
-* Nice to be able to asynchronously call multiple network requests (e.g. north & south trams), and fail immediately to catch block if any of the network requests fail
+* Using coroutines, allows easily asynchronously calling multiple network requests (e.g. north & south trams), and fail immediately to the catch block if any of the network requests fail
-* Nice to be able to cancel the network calls if the viewmodel is destroyed in the onCleared lifecycle
+* Using coroutines also allows cancellation the network calls if the ViewModel is destroyed, via job cancellation in the onCleared ViewModel lifecycle
-* ViewModel is now looking a bit chunky, because it now has he responsibility of owning the job and the scope
+* Unfortunately the ViewModel is now looking a bit chunky, because it now has he responsibility of owning the job and the scope
-* I have to run `tramStops.map { async { repo.getTrams(it.id, tramNumber) } }` in the ViewModel, because it needs to run within a coroutine scope.
+* For example, I have to run `tramStops.map { async { repo.getTrams(it.id, tramNumber) } }` in the ViewModel, because it needs to run within a coroutine scope.
-* ViewModel is also handling the APIResponse Errors
+* Due to this pattern, the ViewModel is also handling the APIStatus errors, which ideally would not be its responsibility
 * Ideally would have been nice to delegate wrapping the response errors to repo and have a wrapper class for the response e.g.
 ```kotlin